ayameyao/ayameyao.github.io_old-version/_pages/cv.md

 Professional Skills
 ======
 * Familiar with programming languages such as C, Python, Java, MATLAB
-* Familiar with the basic framework of deep learning
+* Familiar with the basic framework of deep learning such as Caffe and TensorFlow
-  * Caffe
-  * TensorFlow
 * Familiar with the basic methods of writing SCI/EI papers
 * Familiar with basic theories such as machine learning/deep learning
 * Familiar with the frontier development direction and mainstream algorithms in the field of computer vision